splunk/spling_bee_moderator/README.md

-# Contributing to SPLing Bee Moderator App
+# Contributing to SPLBee Moderator App

 ## Overview

 The project contains a variety of packages that are published and versioned collectively.
 Each package lives in its own directory in the `/packages` directory.
 Each package is self contained, and defines its dependencies in a package.json file.

 We use [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna) for managing and publishing multiple packages in the same repository.

 ## Getting Started